TheAndrewCWang/blog/src/content/blog/en/2024-06-30-venture-capital-is-a-pyramid-scheme.md

 The true story is that most venture capitalists network into the best deals as co-investors and aren't interested in interviewing and investing in the best founders.
 Early stage venture capitalists don't look for bangers.
-They look for several companies that might seem promising and selling to the next victim in the pyramid scheme.

-They're incentivized in scamming the next victim in the scheme for profit and growing their fund's assets to scalp their management fees boosting their salary.
+They look for companies that might will end up at Series A so that they can raise their next round, getting a larger pool of money to scalp management fees.

 They're not incentivized to find highly profitable companies; any company works as many of their investments, counter to the original hypothesis, will reach the next round.
+The lost money from the failed investments is made up by the few, per the hypothesis, but LPs will never see the profits for 10 years.
+Meanwhile, funds are raised every few years.
+A VC could be a complete failure, but later investors won't know until the first fund fails after a decade.
+The only proof that a VC is winning is false proof that companies that grow to Series B are successful, when in reality, they can't actually sell their shares.

 ## The entire chain from startups to VCs to LPs is a pyramid scheme